Long March 5: Introduction of Long March 5B

 The fourth flight of the Long March 5 program also marked the debut of the CZ-5B variant.
-The CZ-5B variant is basically equivalent to the Long March 5 core stage with its four strapped-on liquid-fueled boosters; in place of the usual second stage of the base configuration, it is use to launch heavier low Earth orbit payloads, such as components of the Tiangong space station, would be carried by the 5B variant.
-The 5B variant may also be considered for launching constellation satellites in future with Yuanzheng upper stage.
+This variant retains the base Long March 5's core stage and its four strap-on boosters; however, the CZ-5's second stage (with 2 YF-75D engines) has been removed from the CZ-5B.
+This variant is used to launch heavy low Earth orbit payloads such as components of the Tiangong space station.
+The 5B variant may also be considered for launching satellite constellations in the future using the Yuanzheng upper stage.

 The first flight of the 5B variant ("Y1 mission") carried an uncrewed prototype of China's future deep space crewed spacecraft, and, as a secondary payload, the Flexible Inflatable Cargo Re-entry Vehicle.
 The Y1 mission was launched on 5 May 2020, at 10:00 UTC from the Wenchang Space Launch Site in Hainan Island.
 CASC declared the launch a success after the payloads were placed in low Earth orbit.

 The flight's secondary payload, the experimental cargo return craft, malfunctioned during its return to Earth on 6 May 2020.
 Nevertheless, the return capsule of the prototype next-generation crewed spacecraft, the flight's primary payload, successfully landed in north China's Inner Mongolia Autonomous Region at 05:49 UTC, on 8 May 2020.
 The prototype spacecraft flew in orbit for two days and 19 hours and carried out a series of successful experiments and technological verifications.
 The Y1 mission's core stage may have been the most massive object to make an uncontrolled re-entry since the Soviet Union's Salyut 7 space station in 1991 and the United States' Skylab in 1979, excluding the failed controlled reentry of Space Shuttle Columbia over populated areas of the Continental United States in 2003.